-The yMIDI interface consists of two pages: A primary page with Pitch, Mod Wheel, Volume sliders, five custom sliders, an X/Y control and a three octave keyboard
+The yMIDI interface consists of three pages: A primary page with Pitch, Mod Wheel, Volume sliders, five custom sliders, an X/Y control and a three octave keyboard

 The second page is filled with a 6x6 or 4x4 grid of note triggers.
 These touch pads can be configured to any CC# and channel